-Free shipping on Canadian & US retail orders over $75
+Free Shipping on all retail orders over $75 in US & Canada

 It's been one week and two days since the One of a Kind Show ended, and I am still recovering from the exuberance of it all.
 At 6pm on Sunday December 7th, when a voice over the PA system announced "The 2014 One of a Kind Christmas Show is now officially closed!!!", a giant cheer erupted across the entire exhibition hall.
 I had not been prepared for this, but immediately I was jumping and whooping like everyone else, with a huge smile on my face.
 It was over.
 We had done it.

 (15 minutes later, while we were furiously stuffing cards into boxes and ripping down shelves, we would make our last sale -- a Storm Troopers card -- to a bewildered customer who was still trying to finish his Christmas shopping, and pleaded with us to sell him a card as the entire Show disintegrated before his eyes.)

 To back track, here was our booth assembled in 10 seconds:

 Here is the original Sketch-Up model I roughed out before the show, compared to the real thing.
 (Not too bad, right?)

 Overall, I was pretty pleased with the way that our booth turned out.
 The only caveat was that during peak times on the weekends, the booth would be flooded with people; we were unable to fit more than five to six customers at any time, and there was frequently a wait at the cash.
 Although our customers were lovely and rarely complained, the inefficiency frustrated us.
 Perhaps a bigger space will be better next year!

 Here are some random thoughts about my first ever OOAK experience, in no particular order: